git-mastery/double-take/README.md

 You have designed a custom file format to track your monthly expenses.
 It is time for you to add your expenses for February 2025.

-The process begins by creating a new file that will store all transactions for February 2025.
-The file needs to follow the same structure as previous months' records, including columns for Date, Description, Amount.
+The process begins by creating a new file (format: `yyyy-MM.csv`) that will store all transactions for February 2025.
+The file needs to follow the same structure as previous months' records, including columns for Date (format: `yyyy-MM-dd`), Description, Amount.

 This is what some of the records for January 2025 looks like (file also included):